ScilifelabDataCentre/Anubis/anubis/documentation/Instructions-for-reviewers.md

    - Until the **due** date for reviews in the call, you may **Unfinalize** a review if you wish to resume editing it.
 5. To view the proposal of the review, click the link to the proposal in the title.
-(Tip: do right-hand click and "Open in new tab".)
+(Tip: do right-click and "Open in new tab".)
 6. Before the **due** date, ensure that all your reviews have been finalized.